uclagiving/uclafund-site/wp-content/plugins/insert-headers-and-footers/readme.txt

 = 2.1.0 =
 * New: See exactly which scripts and snippets are loaded on the current page with the WPCode admin bar info menu.
 * Tweak: Minor update to connect process.

-= 2.0.13.1 =
-* Fix: Improve compatibility with older WordPress versions before version 4.7.
-* Fix: Add escaping to tag filter links in the list of snippets.

-= 2.0.13 =
-* New: We have added user customization options for the list of snippets in the admin.
-Now, you can choose snippet list columns, determine the number of snippets to display, and set the default order of the snippets.
-* New: When you save a snippet, the WPCode editor will retain the cursor position, making it easier for you to continue editing larger snippets.

-= 2.0.12 =
-* New: You can now add shortcode attributes and use them in snippets.
-Any attribute you define becomes available as a variable in PHP & Universal code snippets.
-* Tweak: We improved the way the editor is loaded when users enable the “Disable syntax highlighting when editing code” in their profile.
-* Tweak: We adjusted the way the editor gets refreshed when changing a snippet code type.
-* Fix: The Auto-Insert location was getting reset with every code type change.

-= 2.0.11 =
-* New: Automatically disabled snippets due to errors will now be highlighted in the list for easier debugging.
-* New: We added a filter to allow users to easily customize the Codemirror settings for the WPCode editor.
-* Tweak: We extended our plugin-specific snippet loading to allow plugin version checks.

-= 2.0.10 =
-* New: We added a way to load more snippets in the WPCode Library relevant to other plugins you are using.
-* Fix: We added an extra filter removal to prevent WordPress core from automatically adding the rel tag to snippets where it may break the syntax.
-* Fix: We improved backwards compatibility with older WordPress versions.

-= 2.0.9 =
-* New: We redesigned the auto-insert location picker to make it easier to find the right place to insert your snippets.
-* Fix: We fixed an edge-case where a snippet getting automatically deactivated due to throwing an error would have its code changed.
-* Fix: Inserting a snippet as a shortcode was ignoring the conditional logic rules enable toggle and always applying rules.
-* Fix: We updated the way we check the taxonomy term id when applying conditional logic rules.
-* Fix: Security hardening for deleting logs.

-= 2.0.8.1 =
-* Fix: Improve compatibility with PHP 8.1 for our error handling class.

-= 2.0.8 =
-* New: We added the option to log PHP errors thrown by snippets added with WPCode to make it easier to track down issues.
-* New: We added a new auto-insert location to improve the available conditional logic rules you can use with PHP snippets.
-* Tweak: We added more info regarding the error thrown when trying to activate a PHP snippet with a syntax error.
-* Tweak: Conditional logic rules are now also applied to shortcodes for better control of output.
-* Tweak: We updated the code editor for PHP snippets to give you a better experience when editing snippets.
-* Fix: We adjusted the permission checks of some ajax endpoints to avoid any potential unwanted usage.
-* Fix: The Safe Mode notice was no longer being displayed on the WPCode pages, so we added that back when needed.

-= 2.0.7 =
-* New: We added the ability to resume editing snippets that were created using the WPCode snippet generator.
-* Fix: We adjusted the code output in the editor to improve support for using HTML entities.
-* Fix: We made sure conditional logic rules are loaded correctly in the admin when used globally.
-* Fix: We added an extra permissions check to the library endpoints to limit access.

-= 2.0.6 =
-* New: WPCode Library public snippets can now be installed with 1-click on sites connected to the WPCode Library - no more copy/paste needed!
-* New: We added a new setting for the editor height, so you can set the editor to a custom height or make it automatically grow with the code.
-* Tweak: We adjusted the "Connect To Library" functionality to improve support for site names with special characters or empty names.
-* Fix: We added extra checks to prevent errors when certain conditional logic rules were being called too early with PHP snippets.

-= 2.0.5 =
-* New: 2 new bulk actions are available in the admin to allow enabling or disabling multiple snippets at once.
-* New: We added a new search field for snippets in the admin list which allows you to search using all snippet fields.
-* New: When adding a JavaScript snippet, WPCode will attempt to remove HTML script tags, if present.